WordPress/gutenberg/packages/components/src/range-control/README.md

 ![](https://make.wordpress.org/design/files/2018/12/rangecontrol-anatomy.png)

-A RangeControls can contain the following elements:
+A RangeControl can contain the following elements:

 1. **Track**: The track shows the range available for user selection.
 For left-to-right (LTR) languages, the smallest value appears on the far left, and the largest value on the far right.
 For right-to-left (RTL) languages this orientation is reversed, with the smallest value on the far right and the largest value on the far left.
 2. **Thumb**: The thumb slides along the track, displaying the selected value through its position.